ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/configuration/how-to-enable-optimistic-concurrency.dotnet.markdown

-# Session : How to enable optimistic concurrency?
+# Session : How to Enable Optimistic Concurrency

-By default, optimistic concurrency checks are turned **off**, which means that changes made outside our session object will be overwritten.
+By default, optimistic concurrency checks are turned **off**.
+Changes made outside our session object will be overwritten.

-Checks can be turned on by setting `UseOptimisticConcurrency` property from `Advanced` session operations to `true` and may cause `ConcurrencyExceptions` to be thrown.
+Checks can be turned on by setting the `UseOptimisticConcurrency` property from the `Advanced` session operations to `true`, and may cause `ConcurrencyExceptions` to be thrown.

 Another option is to control optimistic concurrency per specific document.

 To enable it, you can [supply a Change Vector to Store](../storing-entities).
 If you don't supply a 'Change Vector' or if the 'Change Vector' is null, then optimistic concurrency will be disabled.

-Note that setting optimistic concurrency per specific document overrides the use of `UseOptimisticConcurrency` property from `Advanced` session operations.
+Setting optimistic concurrency per specific document overrides the use of the `UseOptimisticConcurrency` property from the `Advanced` session operations.

 ## Enabling per Session

 {CODE optimistic_concurrency_1@ClientApi\Session\Configuration\OptimisticConcurrency.cs /}

-## Enabling globally
+## Enabling Globally

 The first example shows how to enable optimistic concurrency for a particular session.
-However that can be also turned on globally, that is for all opened sessions by using the convention `store.Conventions.UseOptimisticConcurrency`.
+This can be also turned on globally, for all opened sessions by using the convention `store.Conventions.UseOptimisticConcurrency`.

 {CODE optimistic_concurrency_2@ClientApi\Session\Configuration\OptimisticConcurrency.cs /}

-## Turning off optimistic concurrency for a single document when it is enabled on Session
+## Turning Off Optimistic Concurrency for a Single Document when it is Enabled on Session

 Optimistic concurrency can be turned off for a single document by passing `null` as a change vector value to `Store` method even when it is turned on for an entire session (or globally).